BRITISH GRASSLAND SOCIETY

 Meet the judges.

-Hugh McClymont (Head Judge)
+Graham Parks (Head Judge)

 “Germinal are market leading forage and grass seed specialists producing high performance varieties for the agricultural and amenity sectors.
 Our product portfolio includes the internationally renowned Aber® High Sugar Grass (Aber HSG) range and a broad range of species including forage brassicas, clovers, chicory, plantain and maize.
 We have a research team embedded at the Institute of Biological, Environmental and Rural Sciences (IBERS) at Aberystwyth University, and an on farm Research Station in Wiltshire.
 Germinal leads research into sustainable farming practices while our progressive plant science programme of trials and development work provides valuable industry data on innovative forage species and cropping systems.
 We are proud to sponsor the BGS Grassland Famer of the Year competition highlighting best practice in grassland management”.
-Helen Mathieu, Germinal GB Limited
+William Fleming, Germinal GB Limited

 To learn more about Germinal, please click here.